You need these. All of them. Now. Staple pieces for work. Essentials. Yes.

 5. Blouse or button down

 Easily paired with a skirt or slacks, a neutral blouse or button down is a must.
 I have one in both black and white.
+This white one in particular is a must-have.
 I love having frilly statement pieces with lots of color and detail, but those aren’t for everyday wear and it’s expensive to accrue a bunch of standout pieces.
 You know what isn’t as expensive?
 Having a white or black blouse that you can pair with many outfits.

 I hate, hate, hate sheer white blouses that you can see through.
 Who wants to have to wear an undershirt so that people won’t see your bra?
 Ugh.
 I’ll admit, it’s difficult to find a blouse that isn’t so sheer you’re telling everyone your business.
 Take some time to find a good blouse or button down that will last you a while.
 It’ll be time well-spent.